| Log in

 Rebecca Wood is the founder of rebecca REorganize, specializing in paper and data management, whose mission is to help people simplify their systems and data to make room for what’s truly important in their lives.
 She’s known for her attention to detail and reliability and infuses each client session with fun and creativity.
 She has lived in New York City for nine years during which she gained valuable insight and experience through her work at various financial firms and non-profit organizations.

 Rebecca originally hails from the Washington, D.C. area, has a background in the creative arts, and earned her undergraduate degree from Syracuse University.
-Though she joined NAPO just last year, it became very clear how beneficial this organization and the NY chapter are to professional organizers.
+Though she joined NAPO recently in 2014, it became very clear how beneficial this organization and the NY chapter are to professional organizers.
 She’s excited and honored to serve on the board as secretary.

 Tonia Gaudiuso is the Founder of Cut the Chaos Consulting.
 We work with small businesses, social, and creative entrepreneurs to create financial and operating structures for their business so they can focus on their passion.
 The core focus is to empower entrepreneurs to transform their lives to be financially free and happy by providing simple solutions.

 A graduate of Pace University with a Bachelors degree in business management and a minor in psychology, Tonia was raised in Brooklyn and is currently living in Manhattan.
 She’s worked in an office environment managing for over 10 years.

 Creating Cut the Chaos Consulting was a way to combine her desire to help people with her passion for creating systems so entrepreneurs and small businesses can thrive.
 The mission is to make people aware of the benefits of being better organized so they can free themselves up to do what they love to do.